MarcinMG-web/dr-Mario-App/README.md

-# dr-Eryk-App - medical aplication
+# dr-Mario-App - medical aplication

 Text data in tabular form.
 The table is made up with 1 header line and multiple lines of data.